feinheit/zipfelchappe/docs/installation.rst

 .. note:: Zipfelchappe is used as a FeinCMS ApplicationContent.
     You need to have FeinCMS_ set up and working before you continue.

-    An authentication app is required as well.
+    An authentication app is required as well and the sites framework must be active.

 It is recommended to install zipfelchappe via pip::